ulisesrmzroche/ember-app-kit-in-depth/README.md

 this guide is very in-depth and will take some time to read it.

 In addition to this guide, there is also an open-source repo on Github.
+This tutorial will be kept up-to-date with Ember App Kit, and expanded to cover other concepts in the future.
 A full-length screencast for [embercasts](http://embercasts.com) is up next.
-Im also giving a talk about this project n Thursday 23rd at the Ember ATX meetup.
-This tutorial will be kept up-to-date with Ember App Kit, and expanded to cover other concepts in the future.
+Im also giving a talk about this project on Thursday 23rd at the Ember ATX meetup.
 To quickly learn more about me, I'm at [ulisesrmzroche.info](http://ulisesrmzroche.info).

 ## Quick Start